laravel-enso/how-to/README.md

 <sup>click on the photo to view a short demo in compatible browsers</sup>

-## Installation

-Comes pre-installed in Enso.

-## Features

-Allows you to add videos to your application, to show users how to perform a specific action, demonstrate a feature, present a process flow, etc. This is a complementary package to [Tutorial Manager](https://github.com/laravel-enso/Tutorials).

- * easily upload media clips from your computer, setting a title and a description
- * simple-to-use tag manager
- * optionally add a caption/cover picture for each video
- * optionally tag the clips and then filter them using the tags
- * permissions dependent controls, where regular users can only view the videos.

-## Configuration & Usage
+### Installation, Configuration & Usage

-Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/backend/how-to-videos.html)
+Be sure to check out the full documentation for this package available at [docs.laravel-enso.com](https://docs.laravel-enso.com/backend/how-to.html)

 ## Contributions